top of page

 DSCF2190%20(1)_edited.jpg

-Rhodes Minnis Cat Sanctuary was founded by the late Miss Veronica Huthwaite in 1970.
-When she died in 1996, she left her property at Rhodes Minnis, near Canterbury, Kent, to the Trustees, who have carried on her work with resident managers.
-There is now a staff of 5 at the Sanctuary.
+When she passed away in 1996, she left her property in Rhodes Minnis, near Canterbury, to the Trustees, who have continued her work with the support of resident managers.

 DSCF9089 (1).JPG